Second moment of degree three $L$-functions: Sketch of the proof

-Comparing it with (\ref{shiftedconvolutionsumfirst}) we note that the fragmentation of the integral has introduced an extra oscillatory factor and along with it there is an extra integral over $\xi$.
+Comparing it with (\ref{shiftedconvolutionsumfirst}), we note that the fragmentation of the integral has increased the size of $h$, introduced an extra oscillatory factor, and along with it, there is an extra integral over $\xi$.
 In the end, these two elements would give us the extra saving required for the non-trivial bound of Theorem \ref{maintheorem}.

-Now we will separate the oscillations of $\mathfrak{M}$ with the circle method.
-In Section \ref{S6} we would use the delta method of Duke, Friedlander and Iwaniec (Lemma \ref{delta}) with modulus $Q=\sqrt{X}T^{1/4}$.
-This in turn produces two sums ``$m$-sum and $n$-sum" of the form $\sum_{m}A(1,m)e(m\bar{a}/q)\psi(m)$ where $\psi$ is a compactly supported smooth function (see \ref{2.17}) along with the $h$ sum:
+Now, we will separate the oscillations of $\mathfrak{M}$ with the circle method.
+In Section \ref{S6}, we would use the delta method of Duke, Friedlander, and Iwaniec (Lemma \ref{delta}) with modulus $Q=\sqrt{N/(T/X)}=\sqrt{X}T^{1/4}$.